UniReg: A Universal Model for Controllable CT Image Registration

-We compare our method with two popular conventional registration methods (NiftyReg~\cite{SunNK14}, Deeds~\cite{HeinrichJBS12}), five state-of-the-art learning-based approaches (LapIRN~\cite{MokC20}, IIRP-Net~\cite{ma2024iirp}, CorrMLP~\cite{meng2024correlation}, SAME~\cite{abs-2311-14986} and uniGradICON~\cite{TianGKVEBRN24}).
-We also compared a basic universal training approach for the SAME model: UniSAME, which uses a sequential training process, incorporating Headneck, Chest, Abdomen, and Liver datasets.
-We conducted training from scratch to derive the final models for the four learning-based methodologies, LapIRN, IIRP-Net, CorrMLP, and SAME.
-All experiments were conducted on NVIDIA Tesla $V100$ GPU.
-The commands for the four conventional methods and the remaining design choices for learning-based methods are detailed in suppl. materials.
+We compare our method with two popular conventional registration methods, NiftyReg~\cite{SunNK14} and Deeds~\cite{HeinrichJBS12}, six state-of-the-art learning-based approaches, LapIRN~\cite{MokC20}, IIRP-Net~\cite{ma2024iirp}, CorrMLP~\cite{meng2024correlation}, SAME~\cite{LiuYHGLYHXXYJ21}, RAN~\cite{zheng2024residual}, TransMorph~\cite{ChenFHSLD22}, and one unified model, uniGradICON~\cite{TianGKVEBRN24}.
+We also compared a basic universal training approach for the SAME model: UniSAME, which uses a sequential training process, incorporating HeadNeck, Chest, Abdomen, and Liver datasets.
+All experiments were conducted on an NVIDIA Tesla $V100$ GPU.